A Localization Theorem for Finite W-algebras: Differential Operators and Quantization

-\begin{defn} (c.f \cite{key-5}) Let $X$ be a smooth symplectic algebraic variety.
-A quantization of $X$, $O_{h}$, is a sheaf of associative, flat $\mathbb{C}[[h]]$ algebras on $X$ which is complete with respect to the $h$-adic topology and equipped with an isomorphism $O_{h}/hO_{h}\tilde{\to}O_{X}$.
-This gives $O_{X}$ the structure of a sheaf of Poisson algebras, and we demand that this structure agrees with the one coming from the symplectic form on $X$. \end{defn} We further define $D_{h}(X):=D_{h}(X)(0)[h^{-1}]$ for any algebraic variety; this is a $\mathbb{C}((h))$-linear sheaf.
+The general context for this definition is given by \begin{defn} (c.f \cite{key-5}) Let $Y$ be a Poisson variety, i.e., an complex algebraic variety equipped with a Poisson bracket on the structure sheaf.
+A quantization of $Y$, $O_{h}$, is a sheaf of associative, flat $\mathbb{C}[[h]]$ algebras on $Y$ that is complete with respect to the $h$-adic topology and equipped with an isomorphism $O_{h}/hO_{h}\tilde{\to}O_{Y}$.
+This gives $O_{Y}$ the structure of a sheaf of Poisson algebras, and we demand that this structure agrees with the given one. \end{defn}

+Most of the time (though not always!) in this paper, it will be the case that $Y$ is smooth and the Poisson structure in question comes from a symplectic form on $Y$.
+In the case of \ref{def:D_h}, the symplectic variety in question is of the form $T^{*}X$.

+As the algebras appearing here are $h$-torsion free, it is sometimes convenient to invert $h$.
+We define $D_{h}(X):=D_{h}(X)(0)[h^{-1}]$ for any algebraic variety; this is a $\mathbb{C}((h))$-linear sheaf on $T^{*}X$.
 Although not a quantization, this is the sheaf of algebras that we will actually use in this paper, for reasons that will become clear in the next section.

 We note at this point that this sheaf is considered (in a somewhat different notation) in the paper \cite{key-7}.
 There, they introduce the formalism of $W$-algebras (no relation to the $W$-algebras in section 1!).
 To avoid confusion, we will call them $QDO$-algebras, standing for quantized differential operator algebras.
-We recall now the

-\begin{defn} \cite{key-7} Let $X$ be a smooth symplectic algebraic variety of dimension 2n.
-A $QDO$-algebra on $X$ is a sheaf of $\mathbb{C}((h))$-linear algebras, $D_{h}$, such that for each $x\in X$, there exists an open neighborhood $U$ of $x$ and a symplectic algebraic morphism $\phi:U\to T^{*}\mathbb{C}^{n}$ such that $D_{h}|_{U}\tilde{\to}\phi^{*}D_{h}(\mathbb{C}^{n})$. \end{defn} The difference between their paper and ours is that they work in the analytic topology and we work in the algebraic.
-However, everything that we consider in this paper (i.e. all varieties, morphisms, principal bundles, etc) will be algebraic, so that we can work with the algebraic version of $QDO$-algebras.
-Further, all the basic properties that they use are applicable here.
+We recall now the \begin{defn} \cite{key-7} Let $X$ be a smooth holomorphic symplectic variety of dimension $2n$.
+A $QDO$-algebra on $X$ is a sheaf of $\mathbb{C}((h))$-linear algebras, $D_{h}$, such that for each $x\in X$, there exists an open neighborhood $U$ of $x$ and a symplectic holomorphic morphism $\phi:U\to T^{*}\mathbb{C}^{n}$ such that $D_{h}|_{U}\tilde{\to}\phi^{*}D_{h}(\mathbb{C}^{n})$. \end{defn}